y-elmahmi/FinDawa-Gemini-Hackathon/README.md

 ---

 ## 🤝 Contributing
-This project was built for the **Google Gemini API Developer Hackaton**.
+This project was built for the **Google Gemini API Developer Competition**.

 ---